Gingerbread rice pudding with cranberry compote

 Gingerbread Rice Pudding

-For the rice pudding, pour the coconut milk into the pressure cooker along with the cinnamon, gingerbread spice, and vanilla.
-Stir the spices in a little with a whisk.
+For the rice pudding, pour the coconut milk into the Pressure Cooker together with the cinnamon, gingerbread spice, and vanilla.
+Whisk the spices in lightly.

 Step 6 of 14: